canonical/bundle-kubeflow/scripts/generate_cves/README.md

 ### Exceptions and Actions

-In the RAF review process, Security asked further information in the CVE export, specifically:
+In the RAF review process, the Security team asked for further information in the CVE export, specifically:

 * Vulnerability applicability to Kubeflow (whether there are exception for which those CVEs would not apply)
 * To refer to the tickets when the CVE would be fixed by some development work we have in our backlog.